Utpal Kumar Singh

 Utpal Kumar Singh (born 29 July 1960) is a retired Indian Administrative Service officer of 1986 batch from Uttarakhand cadre who is serving as the Secretary General of the Lok Sabha the lower house of Indian parliament since 30 November 2020.

 Early life

-Singh was born to Braj Kishore Singh and Annapurna Singh in 1960.
+Singh was born to Braj Kishore Singh and Annapurna Singh on 29 July 1960 in Bokaro (Thermal), which is now a part of Jharkhand.

 Education

-He has completed his B.A. (hons), M.A from Kirori Mal College of Delhi University and his graduate studies from International Institute of Social Studies from where he received an M.A degree in Public Policy located in The Hague, Netherlands.
+He has completed his B.A.
+(Hons), M.A from Kirori Mal College of Delhi University and his graduate studies from International Institute of Social Studies from where he received an M.A degree in Public Policy located in The Hague, Netherlands.

 Career

 Singh has held several positions at the center, including Additional Secretary, Ministry of Agriculture and Farmers Welfare.

 During his tenure as Chief Secretary of Uttarakhand (2017–2020), Singh worked alongside several senior Indian Administrative Service (IAS) officers, including Vinod Prasad Raturi, who held the position of Revenue Secretary at that time.